cybertraining-dsc/fa20-523-309/project/project.md

 ### 3.3 Clustering Algorithms

-The following algorithms were determined to be candidates for this project based on the table of clustering algorithms available on the Scikit-learn [^10].
+The following algorithms were determined to be candidates for this project based on the table of clustering algorithms available on the Scikit-learn [^5].

 #### 3.3.1 K-Means

-The usecase for this algorithm is general purpose with even and low number of clusters [^10].
+The usecase for this algorithm is general purpose with even and low number of clusters [^5].
 Of which the sav_set appears to have with the even distribution across most of the features.

 #### 3.3.2 Mean-shift

-This algorithm was chosen for its strength in dealing with uneven cluster sizes and non-flat geometry [^10].
+This algorithm was chosen for its strength in dealing with uneven cluster sizes and non-flat geometry [^5].
 Though it is not easily scalable the application of our small dataset size might be of interest.

 #### 3.3.3 Spectral Clustering

-As an inverse, this algorithm was chosen for its strength with fewer uneven clusters [^10].
+As an inverse, this algorithm was chosen for its strength with fewer uneven clusters [^5].
 In comparison to Mean-shift, this maybe the better algorithm for this application.

 ### 3.4 Implementation

 The implementation of these algorithms were done under the direction of the documentation page for each respective algorithm.
 The jupyter notebook used for this project is available at <https://github.com/cybertraining-dsc/fa20-523-309/blob/main/project/data_analysis/ml_algorithms.ipynb> with each algorithm having a corresponding cell.
 A benchmarking library is also included to determine the efficiency of each algorithm in processing time.
 One thing of note is the lack of functions used for the classification compared to the clustering algorithms.
 The justification for this discrepancy is due to inexperience in creating optimal implementations as well as determining that not being implemented in a function would not have a significant impact on performance.
+Additionally, graphs representing the test data were included to help visualize the performance of the clustering algorithms utilizing example code from the documentation [^14].

 #### 3.4.1 Dataset Preprocessing

-Pre-processing of the cleaned datasets for the classification algorithms was done under guidance of the scikit learn documentation [^14].
+Pre-processing of the cleaned datasets for the classification algorithms was done under guidance of the scikit learn documentation [^10].
 Overall, each algorithm was trained and tested with the same split for each run.
 While the split data could have been passed directly to the algorithms, they were normalized further using the built-in fit_transform function for the best results possible.

-Pre-processing of the cleaned datasets for the clustering algorithms was done under guidance of the scikit learn documentation [^10].
+Pre-processing of the cleaned datasets for the clustering algorithms was done under guidance of the scikit learn documentation [^5].
 Compared to the classification algorithms, a dimensionality reduction was conducted using Principal component analysis (PCA).
 This step condenses the multiple features into a 2 feature array which the clustering algorithms were optimized for, increasing the odds for the best results possible.
 Another note is the dataset split was conducted during execution of the algorithm.
 Upon further investigation, it was determined that this does not have an effect on the ending results as the randomization was disabled due to setting the same random_state parameter for each call.

 ## 4. Results & Discussion